ataeiamirhosein/StatisticWifiSniff/README.md

 cat /proc/net/wireless
 ```

-all things tested on linux 20.04 focal
+all things tested on linux 20.04 focal and i run all the things with normal edup mini wifi dongle that support monitor mode

 with this commands we can see all the network interface card that available in host
 ## LICENSE